May Sabai Phyu: Awards

 For her leadership in advocating for the full and equal rights of women and ethnic and religious minorities in Myanmar, May Sabe Phyu was honored with an International Women of Courage Award by the State Department of the United States of America in 2015.
 After Zin Mar Aung, she is the second woman from Burma to receive this award.
 Later, she was listed as one of the inspiring women leaders in changing Myanmar's society by many local and international news media.
-She has been also recognized as distinguished alumni by the Asian Institute of Technology (AIT) Alumni Association (AITAA), Thailand in September 2015, where she attained her first master's degree in Gender and Development Studies.
+She has also been recognized as a distinguished alumnus by the Asian Institute of Technology (AIT) Alumni Association (AITAA), Thailand, in September 2015, where she attained her first master's degree in Gender and Development Studies.

 In 2018, she studied at the John F. Kennedy School of Government at Harvard University (also known as Harvard Kennedy School and HKS) for a one-year Mid-Career Public Administration program as one of the Mason fellows.